shaik1002/biggitlabbomb/doc/install/aws/index.md

 ## Health check and monitoring with Prometheus

-Apart from Amazon CloudWatch, which you can enable on various services, GitLab provides its own integrated monitoring solution based on Prometheus.
+Apart from Amazon's Cloudwatch which you can enable on various services, GitLab provides its own integrated monitoring solution based on Prometheus.
 For more information about how to set it up, see [GitLab Prometheus](../../administration/monitoring/prometheus/index.md).